GabrieleRusso11/RT_Assignment1/README.md

 # Gabriele Russo's first assignment for the Research Track 1 course (Mat.
 5180813)

-## Installing and running
+## Installation and how to run
 The simulator requires a Python 2.7 installation, the [pygame](http://pygame.org/) library, [PyPyBox2D](https://pypi.python.org/pypi/pypybox2d/2.1-r331), and [PyYAML](https://pypi.python.org/pypi/PyYAML/).

-Once everything is installed, run the progamm by typing on the shell :
+Once everything is installed, run the progam by typing on the shell :

 ```
  python2 run.py AssignmentRussoGabriele.py